| Typically, once executives and managers consider telework for their organization, they begin

 everyday thing, then these employees may not be suitable for telework.
 If such meetings can be scheduled,

+then employees can telework other times.
 In an office where employees work at home a lot, some may seldom

 see each other.
 Some managers schedule days when everyone will be present or social events that everyone